eri24816/NNNode/Backend/objectsync_server/readme.md

 A client can connect to a space through `ws://<server>:<port>/space/<space name>`.

 The server and the clients communicate through a JSON string.
-The JSON message always has a `"command"` field, from which the reciever knows which method to use to handle the message.
+The JSON message always has a `"command"` field, from which the reciever decides which method is used to handle the message.
 Here is the list of built-in message types:

 ### Server -> Client
 #### space_metadata